THE BIOMIMICRY REVOLUTION

 BIOMIMICRY IN COSMETICS

-Because biomimicry is at the very heart of Mademoiselle Agathe's convictions.
+Because biomimicry is at the very heart of Miss Agathe's convictions.
 Based on the principle that snail slime protects and allows its shell to be reconstituted, Mlle Agathe applied this observation to human skin in the making of her cosmetics.

 It then follows in the footsteps of many other biomimetic innovations and in turn reveals the miraculous properties of nature.
 Healing, regenerating, snail slime is made up of biomimetic active ingredients.
 These are able to mimic or imitate a molecule naturally present in the skin.